WilliamRADFunk/colors-plus/README.md

 ## Contact

-If you notice any bugs our think of any useful additions, let me know and I'll update when I can.
+If you notice any bugs or think of any useful additions, let me know and I'll update when I can.